Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: Introduction

 To address delimitation, we treat location names as a sequence of ordered words known as \textit{collocations} \cite{manning1999foundations}.
 Collocations are neither strictly compositional nor always atomic.
 We cannot identify them with grammatical rules, and fixed phrase matching is not reliable for longer names.
 Fortunately, the gazetteer provides a resource to establish region-specific naming regularities.
 Given a region-specific gazetteer, which retains the same location-context as the text, we can construct a statistical model of the \textit{token sequences} it contains.
 However, current gazetteers are overly specific in two respects.
-First, consistent with \cite{carroll1983nameheads}, they do not always represent Category Ellipsis and Location Ellipsis.
-To mimic these processes, we judiciously apply a skip-gram method to token sequences in the gazetteers, thereby including, for example, ``Balalok School'' as a variant of the complete name (which is a special case of Category Ellipsis where we retain only the last category token and drop the other ones).
-Second, we eliminate auxiliary or ambiguous gazetteer content (e.g., ``George, Washington'') that would otherwise threaten recall.
+First, consistent with \cite{carroll1983nameheads}, they do not represent category ellipsis and location ellipsis.
+To mimic these processes, we judiciously apply a skip-gram method to token sequences in the gazetteers, thereby including, for example, ``Balalok School'' as a variant of the complete name.
+Second, we eliminate auxiliary or ambiguous gazetteers content (e.g., ``George, Washington'') that would otherwise threaten recall.

 Here we answer the research question: \textit{\textbf{Can we accurately and rapidly spot location mentions in text solely relying on a statistical language model synthesized from augmented and filtered region-specific gazetteers?}} Although LNEx works on a targeted Twitter stream collected using event-specific keywords, it does not rely on rarely available tweets geo-coordinates and it does not need any supervision (i.e., training data).
 It is well-suited for stream processing, and needs only freely available data.
 Our contributions include: